rafaelmaeuer/Asus-P8P67Pro-Hackintosh/README.md

 ### Update macOS

-- Make a full backup with time machine or similar
+- Make a full backup with `Time Machine` or similar software
 - Check the official update-guide: [OpenCore-Post-Install/update](https://dortania.github.io/OpenCore-Post-Install/universal/update.html)
 - Download latest version of OpenCore
 - Download updates for all installed kexts
 - Update OpenCore Drive for testing purpose
   - Use latest OpenCore, kexts and drivers
 - Boot from OpenCore Drive
-- If system boots
-  - Start macOS Update
-  - (Select `Install macOS ...` partition on reboot)
-  - After the update select macOS HDD partition
-- If system boots
+- If the system boots
   - Mount EFI partition of macOS HDD
   - Replace EFI from OpenCore Drive
-  - Don't forget `Microsoft` folder (Windows bootloader)
+- If the system boots
+  - Start macOS Update from `System Settings` -> `Software Update`
+  - With OpenCore the update process should work automatically
+    - If `Software Update` shows `Mac version is up to date`, download macOS Installer from AppStore and initialize the update manually
 - If system doesn't boot on one of these steps
   - Try to fix the problem or revert to the latest backup